ethereum/trin/book/src/developers/architecture/workspaces.md

 > This crate exists mostly as a stub for future work.

-This crate is equivalent in function to the `trin-history` crate, but instead is responsible for the State sub-protocol.
+This crate is equivalent in function to the `trin-legacy-history` crate, but instead is responsible for the State sub-protocol.

 This means that it is responsible for: